kemitchell/square-one-forms/confidentiality-ip.md

 ### General Definition

-**New Intellectual Property** means all intellectual property in these kinds of work, created by you alone or with others:
+**New Intellectual Property** means all _Intellectual Property Rights_ in these kinds of work, created by you alone or with others:

   - work you did before starting work with the company, as a head start on work for the company